-3.1 Servers should be physically located in an access-controlled environment.
+- 3.1 Servers should be physically located in an access-controlled environment.
 Unrestricted access to the computer facilities will be confined to designated staff whose job function requires access to that particular area/equipment.
-Restricted access may be given to other staff or third party support where there is a specific job function need for such access.

-- 3.2 The most recent security patches must be installed on the system as soon as practical, the only exception being when immediate application would interfere with business requirements. - 3.3 Servers should have security software (Anti-Virus and Anti-Spyware) installed appropriate to the machine's specification. - 3.4 Servers should always be password protected, and locked when not in use. - 3.5 Security-related events should be reported to the IT team and to the DPO.
+Restricted access may be given to other staff or third party support where there is a specific job function need for such access. - 3.2 The most recent security patches must be installed on the system as soon as practical, the only exception being when immediate application would interfere with business requirements. - 3.3 Servers should have security software (Anti-Virus and Anti-Spyware) installed appropriate to the machine's specification. - 3.4 Servers should always be password protected, and locked when not in use. - 3.5 Security-related events should be reported to the IT team and to the DPO, dpo@haileyburyturnford.com in writing.
 Corrective measures will be prescribed as needed.
-Security-related events could include, but are not limited to, port-scan attacks, evidence of unauthorised access to privileged accounts. - 3.6 IT infrastructure such as routers, switches, wireless access points etc. should be kept securely and only be handled by authorised personnel. - 3.7 Backup Procedures: - 3.7.1 Backup software must be scheduled to run routinely, as required, to capture all data as required. - 3.7.2 Backups should be monitored to make sure they are successful. - 3.7.3 A test restoration process will be run regularly. - 3.7.4 In addition to cloud backups, local backup media are securely stored in a fireproof container.
+Security-related events could include, but are not limited to, port-scan attacks, evidence of unauthorised access to privileged accounts.

+- 3.6 IT infrastructure such as routers, switches, wireless access points etc. should be kept securely and only be handled by authorised personnel. - 3.7 Backup Procedures: - 3.7.1 Backup software must be scheduled to run routinely, as required, to capture all data as required. - 3.7.2 Backups should be monitored to make sure they are successful. - 3.7.3 A test restoration process will be run regularly.